jaymonty/autonomy-payload/utils/README.md

 ## repeater.py

-This, plus sitl\_ns.launch and some updates to the network bridge, offers an alternative to launch\_payload\_container.sh without needing containers (or root access). repeater.py can be configured to listen on loopback IP 127.0.1.1 at several UDP ports to traffic from those same port numbers at IP 127.0.0.1.
+This, plus sitl\_ns.launch and some updates to the network bridge, works with launch\_payload.sh in its default, non-container mode to relay messages between instances. repeater.py can be configured to listen on loopback IP 127.0.1.1 at several UDP ports to traffic from those same port numbers at IP 127.0.0.1.
 When it hears a datagram from one of those ports, it repeats to all other ports.
 Thus, multiple payload instances can run at _different UDP ports on the same address_ and this utility will serve the same purpose as a broadcast address.

 Example usage: